 Professor Amanda Fosang

-Professor Amanda Fosang is a National Health and Medical Research Council (NHMRC) Principal Research Fellow with an established career researching cartilage biology in health and disease.
+Professor Amanda Fosang has an established career researching cartilage biology in health and disease.
 After completing her postdoctoral studies at the Kennedy Institute of Rheumatology in London, she returned to Australia and was awarded an RD Wright Fellowship by the NHMRC in 1994.
 Since then she has received continuous competitive grant and fellowship funding from the NHMRC.
-She joined the University of Melbourne Department of Paediatrics in 1994 and became a group leader of Murdoch Childrens Research Institute at its inception in 2000.
+She joined the University of Melbourne, Department of Paediatrics in 1994 and became a group leader of Murdoch Childrens Research Institute at its inception in 2000.

 Professor Fosang has generated unique genetically-modified mice for evaluating cartilage damage in arthritic disease.
-Her work showing that the ADAMTS-5 protein is the major molecule in mouse cartilage was published in Nature in 2005.
-She joined the Board of Directors for the Osteoarthritis Research Society International (OARSI) in 2012 and was appointed Chair of the OARSI Asian Task Force in 2013.
-She was the first Australian appointed to the Journal of Biological Chemistry as an Associate Editor.
-Professor Fosang coordinates the BSc and BBMed Honours Program for the University of Melbourne Department of Paediatrics and Murdoch Childrens.
-She has supervised five PhD students and 11 BSc Honours students to course completion.
+Her work showing that the ADAMTS-5 protein is the major proteinase in mouse cartilage was published in Nature in 2005.
+She joined the Board of Directors for the Osteoarthritis Research Society International (OARSI) in 2012 and is the first Australian appointed as an Associate Editor to the Journal of Biological Chemistry.
+She has supervised numerous students to course completion.

 - Associate Editor, Journal of Biological Chemistry